M. A. Sattar: Bangladesh Liberation war (1971)

 Sattar, as one of the few Bengali industrialists and due to his close association with Sheikh Mujibur Rahman, was targeted for elimination during Operation Searchlight.
-On March 27, 1971, Pakistani soldiers entered his home "Rangpur House Massdair" in Narayanganj and immediately shot and killed his eldest son, Taufique Sattar (তৌফিক সাত্তার), and his friend Jalal Ahmed (জালাল আহমেদ).
+On 27 March 1971, Pakistani soldiers entered his home "Rangpur House Massdair" in Narayanganj and immediately shot and killed his eldest son, Taufique Sattar (তৌফিক সাত্তার), and his friend Jalal Ahmed (জালাল আহমেদ).
 The soldiers ceased their attack when they saw a coveted civil award of Pakistan that had been given to Sattar for his contributions to the economy of Pakistan, thereby sparing his life along with the rest of his family.

 Post-independence activities

 After the Independence of Bangladesh, the Bangladeshi government added socialism to the constitution of Bangladesh and nationalized most industries, which resulted in Sattar losing ownership of his industries, including Sattar Jute Mills.
-The Jute Mills were placed under the Bangladesh Jute Mills Corporation.
+The jute mills were placed under the Bangladesh Jute Mills Corporation.

-Sattar organized Bangladeshi jute mill owners and formed an association to struggle for the return of the nationalized jute and cotton mills to their former Bengali owners, which was achieved in 1982.
+Sattar organized Bengali jute mill owners and formed Bangalees Jute Mills Entrepreneurs Society Ltd (BJMES) to struggle for the return of the nationalized jute and cotton mills to their former Bengali owners.
+BJMES demanded compensation of around Tk 90 million for the 34 jute mills that were previously owned by Bengali entrepreneurs and were nationalized by the Bangladesh government.

+During a press conference in Dhaka on 12 March 1974, Mr. M.A.
+Sattar pointed out that the Bengali entrepreneurs had continued to serve as heads of their mills after liberation until the boards of directors and managing director positions were abolished.
+However, their roles and responsibilities were never clearly defined, and their expertise was not effectively utilized.

+Sattar strongly believed that jute mills should be operated on commercial principles rather than being treated as government departments.
+He proposed the establishment of an advisory council for all previously Bengali-owned mills, as well as a managing committee for each enterprise.
+The managing committee would consist of a representative from financial institutions, two from the entrepreneurs, and one from the workers community.

+As chairman, Sattar presented arguments highlighting the significant losses and damage caused by nationalization in various sectors of the economy, including jute mills and the cotton textile industry.
+They provided statistics showing a decline in annual output per hessian loom from 16.4 tons in 1969/70 to 10.8 tons in 1975/76.
+Similar decreases were observed in carpet backing and sacking looms.
+These statistics served to illustrate the adverse effects of nationalization on sectors that are typically operated on commercial grounds.

 During this nationalization period, most industries suffered devastating losses due to rising costs, the devaluation of the taka, and internal corruption.
-The Jute industry never recovered and incurred heavy operating losses throughout the coming decades.
-It was during this time Sattar entered politics.
+The jute industry never recovered and incurred heavy operating losses throughout the coming decades.